ErpNetDocs/tech/reference/format-specifiers.md

 - 2019-05-10 15:18:39.013 ('dd MM yyyy hh:mm 'h'')→ 10 05 2019 03:18 h

 ## Custom Format Specifiers
-There are also custom format specifiers which are created specially for EnterpriseOne.
+There are also custom format specifiers that are created especially for @@name.
 They are different for the different data types and are described below.

 ## Multilanguge String
 - 'C', 'CURRENT' - returns the string of the current value.